 Any bells ringing?
 Perhaps it’s time to figure out why you’re feeling this way in order to make effective choices and get your career on track.
 Your job accounts for roughly 40% of your waking life – generally it should be stimulating and enjoyable.

-A great Accountants First tip from Imran Kamal
+A great Advisory Accountants tip from Imran Kamal

 Imran Kamal’s advice?
 “Engage your customers”